Spectral flow of monopole insertion in topological insulators: Overview

 \end{itemize}

-Items (i) and (ii) are linked to the Aharanov-Bohm gauge.
+Items (i) and (ii) are linked to the rotationally symmetric gauge.
 For other choices of the gauge, one may not have compactness of $h_\alpha-h_0$ even though $h_\alpha$ and $h_0$ still have the same spectrum and the spectral flow is the same.
-Item (iii) is the main result of \cite{DS} while the index theorem of (iv) is by now a classical fact, {\it e.g.} \cite{PS2}.
-Let us add a few comments.
-First of all, the particular relation $h_{\alpha+1}=V^*h_\alpha V$ is irrelevant, crucial is merely the continuity of $\alpha\to h_\alpha$ and that the initial point $h=h_0$ and final point $h_1$ are unitarily equivalent.
-This follows from structural facts reviewed in Section~\ref{sec-SF}.
-Furthermore let us stress that $h_\alpha$ is {\it not} equal to $(V^\alpha)^* h_0 V^\alpha$ where $V^\alpha$ is the $\alpha$-th root.
+The particular relation $h_{\alpha+1}=\DiracPhaseEntry^*h_\alpha \DiracPhaseEntry $ in (ii) is not essential, crucial is merely the norm continuity of $\alpha\to h_\alpha$ and that the initial point $h=h_0$ and final point $h_1$ are unitarily equivalent.
+Item (iii) is the main result of \cite{DS} and the proof is essentially an application of Phillips' results connecting spectral flow to an index (herein Theorem~\ref{theo-SFInd1} recalled for the readers' convenience in Appendix~\ref{sec-SF}).
+Let us stress that $h_\alpha$ is {\it not} equal to $(\DiracPhaseEntry^\alpha)^* h_0 \DiracPhaseEntry^\alpha$ where $\DiracPhaseEntry^\alpha$ is the $\alpha$-th root.
 Such a unitary equivalence would imply that there is no spectral flow.

-The first main result of this paper (Theorem~\ref{theo-SpecFlow}) states that items (i), (ii) and (iii) above also hold for matrix-valued Hamiltonians in higher even dimensions, provided that the flux insertion results from a non-abelian Wu-Yang monople \cite{WY,Shn}.
-The construction is done by following the strategy in the two-dimensional case \cite{Ara} and is described in Section~\ref{sec-MonopolTrans}.
-In Section~\ref{sec-SFHam} the form of the Hamiltonian and the effect of the monopole on it is then specified.
-Given this, Theorem~\ref{theo-SpecFlow} is a direct consequence of Phillips' result \cite{Ph1} (Theorem~\ref{theo-SFInd1} recalled in Section~\ref{sec-SF}) on the spectral flow between unitarily conjugate selfadjoint Fredholm operators.
-Item (iv) then also holds by the index theorem proved in \cite{PLB}, see also \cite{PS2}.

-The second main result of this paper (Theorem~\ref{theo-ChirFlow}) shows how inserting a Wu-Yang monopole into an odd-dimensional chiral system allows one to detect the strong invariant.
-This invariant is again given by an index of a Fredholm operator which is linked to a generalized winding number \cite{SRFL}, also called an odd Chern number, by an index theorem \cite{PS,PS2}.
-Associated to the insertion of the Wu-Yang monopole into a chiral Hamiltonian, one still has a spectral flow (albeit of the Fermi unitary) which is why we also call it a chirality flow for reasons explained below.
-To describe this flow, let us first recall that a (local) chiral symmetry of an invertible Hamiltonian $H$ on $\ell^2(\ZM^d,\CM^{2N})$ is of the form $JHJ=-H$ where $J=\mbox{\rm diag}(\one_N,-\one_N)$ is the chiral symmetry operator.
-Then one finds that the so-called flat band Hamiltonian $H|H|^{-1}$ is

-where the so-called Fermi unitary $U$ acts on $\ell^2(\ZM^d,\CM^{N})$.
-In Section~\ref{sec-ChirFlow}, it is shown that the insertion of the monopole leads to a path $\alpha\in[0,1]\mapsto H_\alpha$ of chiral Hamiltonians with $H_0=H$.
-Generically, this path is invertible so that there are Fermi unitaries $\alpha\in[0,1]\mapsto U_\alpha$ with $U_0=U$.
-Typically, the spectrum of these unitaries fills the whole unit circle.
-The crucial facts, corresponding to those in the even dimensional case, are: